 The SOs must conduct these reviews at the end of the fiscal year.
-The SO must send a memorandum to WO-310 by October 15, 2016, with the results of the review.
-The results must include the number of wells not containing a priority, the number of wells incorrectly prioritized, and the number of wells prioritized as high that were spud and not inspected.
+The SO must send a memorandum to WO-310 by October 15, 2017, with the results of the review.
+The results must include the number of wells not containing a priority and the number of wells incorrectly prioritized.
 The memorandum must also include the reason(s) for the issues identified and the steps the SO is taking to correct the issues.